gtbluesky/onnxruntime_flutter/README.md

 ## Key Features

-* Multi-platform Support for Android and iOS
+* Multi-platform Support for Android and iOS.
 * Flexibility to use any Onnx Model.
 * Acceleration using multi-threading.
 * Similar structure as OnnxRuntime Java and C# API.